Strawberry Lemonade Marshmallows

 - Pour about 1/3 of powdered sugar blend through a fine-mesh sieve and sprinkle evenly over bottom and sides of greased pan.

-- Cover and save remaining powdered for later.
+- Cover and save remaining powdered sugar mixture for later.

 - Puree strawberries in a blender or food processor.